-Throughout 2021 more than fifteen ("15") Shariah trainings and briefing sessions were held covering more than one thousand ("1,000") participants.
-The trainings were conducted using online mode due to the restriction movement order and implementation of the new norm.
-The awareness program was further reinforced via annual Z-fence program in collaboration with Shariah risk management.
+Throughout 2022, Shariah trainings and briefing sessions were held for various Company's stakeholders.
+The awareness program was further reinforced via annual Z-fence program in collaboration with Shariah Control functions.
 Overall, we are of the view that these programs would nourish the awareness of Shariah and Takaful and inculcate the Shariah compliance culture within the company.